- According to Shopify, the eCommerce market size grew from $1.3 trillion in 2014 to $4.1 trillion in 2020

 Buying a Shopify Store in 8 Easy Steps

 Thousands of stores are available for sale on Shopify Exchange.
-To buy one, you must first create an account on the exchange marketplace.
+You must first create an account on the exchange marketplace to buy one.
 After creating an account successfully, use these steps:

 - Do your research to find a store you want to buy by browsing through the categories.
 Use filters to make your search easier.